amalacrino/professional-website/content/home/intro.md

 👋 Hi, there!
 {style="font-size: 1.2rem; background: #FFB76B; background: linear-gradient(to right, #FFB76B 0%, #FFA73D 30%, #FF7C00 60%, #FF7F04 100%); -webkit-background-clip: text; -webkit-text-fill-color: transparent;"}

 I’m a **molecular ecologist** mainly interested in **plant microbiomes**.
 My research is a blend of theory drawn from evolutionary biology, community ecology, and multitrophic interactions, combined with cutting-edge tools in molecular biology, experimental evolution, high-throughput sequencing, and high-performance computing to delve deep into the mechanisms governing the interplay between plants and their microbiomes.
-My research focuses on answering important fundamental questions: how do microbiomes influence plant ecology and evolution?
-Which are the rules behind the assembly of plant microbial communities?
-Can we assemble/evolve microbiomes to drive changes in plant functional traits?
+My research focuses on answering important fundamental questions: how do microbiomes influence host ecology and evolution?
+Which are the rules behind the assembly of microbial communities?
+Can we assemble/evolve microbiomes to drive changes in host functional traits?

-{{% callout note %}} **We moved to the US!** 🇺🇸
+{{% callout note %}}

-The [**Malacrino Lab**](https://malacrinolab.netlify.app/) moved to Clemson University as part of the [Department of Biological Sciences](https://www.clemson.edu/science/academics/departments/biosci/index.html).
-The lab focuses on fundamental and applied research on microbiomes.

-Visit [our new website](https://malacrinolab.netlify.app/) to learn about our research and opportunities to join us!
+Visit [the Malacrino Lab website](https://malacrinolab.netlify.app/) to learn about our research and opportunities to join us!

 {{% /callout %}}